 $520,881,154

-Arnold Schwarzenegger, Linda Hamilton, and Robert Patrick deliver a strong performance in this fantastic sequel that deserves its distinction as one of the best sequels ever produced.
+Arnold Schwarzenegger, Linda Hamilton, and Robert Patrick deliver riveting performances, making 'Terminator 2' a legendary sequel that stands as one of the greatest ever made.

 DramaFamily